liliuming-truism/pxb-docs/docs/set-up-replication.md

 !!! note

     It is not recommended to mix MySQL variants (Percona Server, MySQL) in your replication setup.
-This may produce incorrect `xtrabackup_slave_info` file when adding a new replica.
+This may produce incorrect `xtrabackup_replica_info` file when adding a new replica.

 ## 1. Make a backup on the `Source` and prepare it